Pre-Columbian Ceramics Instructional Residency Program

 This comprehensive, customized instructional residency program offers competitive professional opportunities for emerging and mid-career, national and international artists age 20 and over.

-Ceramic art and traditions in Mexico date back from at least 13,000 BC, reaching their peak with the most advanced civilizations in Mesoamerica.
-From the Olmec civilization in the Pre-Classic Era, to the Classic period with the Mayas in the Yucatán Peninsula, the Zapotecs in the valley of Oaxaca and Teotihuacán in the central valleys of Mexico, to the Postclassic Period with the Cholultecas in Puebla, and Aztecs in the Central valley in Mexico, ceramics were considered one of the highest and most regarded forms of arts.
+Ceramic art and traditions in the Americas date back from at least 13,000 BC, reaching their peak with the most advanced civilizations in Mesoamerica and the Andes.
+From the Olmec and Chavín civilizations, to the Mayas in the Yucatán Peninsula and the Nazca in the inland Andean foothills, the Zapotecs in the valley of Oaxaca and Teotihuacán in the central valleys of Mexico, as well as the Moches and Tiwanaku civilizations in South America and the Cholultecas in Puebla, and Aztecs in the Central valley in Mexico, ceramics were considered one of the highest and most regarded forms of arts.
 The European invasion and conquest of the Americas severely affected the styles, decoration, forms, and techniques of native traditions; however, some pottery forms have survived intact until this day, including comals, molcajetes (grinders), some basic cooking bowls and utensils, as well as censers.
-While some traditional pre-Hispanic style ware was still produced in the early colonial period in Mexico, its quality and aesthetics declined dramatically.
+While some traditional pre-Hispanic style ware was still produced in the early colonial period in Mexico and Peru, its quality and aesthetics declined dramatically.
 The importation of European and Asian artifacts also influenced the ceramic styles in decoration and techniques, contributing to the flourish of new complex traditions such as Talavera (majolica) in Puebla.

 Most of the techniques of pre-Hispanic wares are not glazed but rather burnished and painted with colored fine clay slips, incorporating color by adding mineral pigments, which could be applied before and/or after firing.
-Building techniques include molding by pressing the clay against pre-existing shapes or molds, and sometime using slip casting with relief decorations such as the ones in Puebla and Tlaxcala.
-There are many known methods of decoration used in pre-columbian pottery including pressing designs into the clay with textiles, using stamps, pressing shells and sharp tools, etc. Local clay bodies continue to be used for traditional ceramic in Mexico with no additives, which makes the ceramic arts diverse, rich, and complex in traditions, styles, techniques, and qualities.
+Building techniques include molding by pressing the clay against pre-existing shapes or molds, and sometime using slip casting with relief decorations such as the ones in Puebla and Tlaxcala in Mexico, and Nazca and Tiwanaku in Peru.
+There are many known methods of decoration used in pre-columbian pottery including pressing designs into the clay with textiles, using stamps, pressing shells and sharp tools, etc. Local clay bodies continue to be used for traditional ceramic both in Mexico and Peru. with no additives, which makes the ceramic arts diverse, rich, and complex in traditions, styles, techniques, and qualities.

 RESIDENCY DURATION / TIME PERIOD